microsoft/ivy/language.md

 Section [Interpretations] describes how to give concrete interpretations to IVy types, so that symbols like `+` and `0` have specific meanings.

+### Quoted symbols

+A quoted symbols a possibly-empty sequence of characters enclosed in double quote characters (and not containing a double quote character).
+An example would be `"ab$c"`.
+Quoted symbols are similar to numerals: their type is inferred from context.

 ## Modules